chubbywallababy/EightSleepDemo/README.md

 ## Heads up

-There's a few different touch interactions available for the graphs
+There's a few different touch interactions available for the graphs.
+I ran it on an iPad mini and it looks fine, but hasn't been optimized for this yet.

 ## iOS